furiwara19/Medical-Implants-Simulations/PMB_journal/Section 3.1/README.md

+# PMB Journal Project - Secondary Particles Analyses -
-This folder contains results of macroscopic analysis in PMB.
+This folder contains results of macroscopic analysis in section 3.1 of PMB.
+This section exemined the macroscopic analyses, Bragg Peak calculations, Residual ranges, and comparison with another approach (EBB).

 ## Contents
 - Simulation scripts